oicr-gsi/shesmu/README.md

 action.
 The olives are supplied by a script that is compiled and run over all the provenance data.

+## Dependencies
+What Shesmu requires will depend on which plugins you enable.
+Plugins can be disabled by passing `-pl "!plugin-foo"` to disable a plugin when calling `mvn` commands.

+Build dependencies:

+- Java 8 or later (The Niassa + Pinery plugin does not work for Java 9+)
+- Maven 3.5 or later
+- Docker (optional) for container builds

+Optional runtime dependencies:

+- Prometheus (strongly recommended)
+- Prometheus Alert Manager (required for `Olive Alert` to work)
+- JIRA
+- GitHub
+- GitHub, GitLabs, or BitBucket for storing configuration files (recommended)

 ## Running an Instance

 Setting up Shesmu involves collecting all the necessary bits and putting them